3 Simulation Setup

 The outputs generated from the simulation are stored in a directory called output within the same parent directory.

-For illustration purposed we assume a hypothetical project “PROJECT HAN”, with the project folder located in the root directory.
-We also assume that within the project, we are modelling two systems named GISKARD and DANEEL.
+For illustration purposed we assume a hypothetical project “PROJECTX”, with the project folder located in the root directory.
+We also assume that within the project, we are modelling two systems named SYSTEM_D and SYSTEM_G.
 For this given setup, input-output dir structure for the project will be as follows:

 .